orbitmines/archive/projects/Writing - 2024. A Universal Language.md

   next = __call__ = __next__ = __anext__ = forward = step = apply = run = successor \
     = map = render = compile = realize = generate \
     = terminal
-  # TODo: __anext__ in python case might need addition async def setup? - How is that interpreted as operators for awaitable?
-  # Todo: slightly different perspectives in cases of map/render etc..., where certain aliases of these are expected not to have alternative behaviors based on binary/ternary calls to this... ; Basically; some of these aliases are probably more appropriate as separate perspectives.
-  # TODO: compile/map/cast/ ... probably fit in that separate category.
-Wrap to any object if translation exists (in python case inspect?). - Realize is probably similarly on another level of abstraction.
-  # TODO: FILTER/WHERE/IF/... for instance - branch different effect

   # TODO: Like this, ignorant vs non-ignorant?
 What to do here?